isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-refit-wksp.md

 ---
 description: Refit Workspace resizes visualizations to the display resolution you are using.
-seo-description: Refit Workspace resizes visualizations to the display resolution you are using.
-seo-title: Refit a workspace
 solution: Analytics
 title: Refit a workspace
 topic: Data workbench